urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 available yet, your task will block until it is.

-Obviously, what's going on here is that a file request is just a special case of a publish-subscribe mechanism.
+Obviously, what's going on here is that a file request is just a special case of a subscribe operation.
 An attempt to use a resource, local or remote, that isn't ready, is automatically treated as a subscription to that resource, and creates state on the server that owns it which will be activated once the resource does exist.
-(And if you kill the requesting task on the client, it will cancel the request on the server.)
+(And if you kill the requesting task on the client, yes, it will cancel the request on the server.)

 It's the combination of a purely functional language and OS with a secure, referentially transparent global namespace that makes